ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs can be significant.
-For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO if that PSO itself has a DMARC record that specifies an RUA.
+For non-DMARC Organizational Domains, all DMARC feedback will be directed to the PSO if that PSO itself has a DMARC Policy Record that specifies an RUA.
 Any non-DMARC Organizational Domain would have its Feedback Reports redirected to the PSO.
 The content of such reports, particularly for existing domains, is privacy sensitive.